 The $2.1 million purchase price includes a buyer's premium.
 This price and the one for the Kennedy copy are the highest ever paid for the proclamation, reflecting a "growing appreciation for documents that capture the most important moments in our history," said Seth Kaller, a dealer in American historical documents and expert on the Emancipation Proclamation; he's handled eight signed copies.

-The document will go on public exhibit somewhere in Washington.
+The document will be displayed in a public exhibit somewhere in Washington.
 The name of the institution is yet to be announced.
 Lincoln signed the proclamation during the American Civil War, freeing all slaves in states (then) in rebellion.
 The proclamation also provided a legal framework for the emancipation of millions of other slaves as the Union armies advanced.
 Forty-eight copies were subsequently printed, with Lincoln signing all of them.

 The president donated them to the so-called Sanitary Commission, a precursor of the modern Red Cross that sold the documents privately to provide medical care to Union soldiers.
 Lyndon Johnson invoked the proclamation while presenting the Voting Rights Act to Congress.
 He said equality was still an unfulfilled promise for African Americans.
 Kaller said nine proclamation copies have been sold publicly in the past 40 years.
 Robert Kennedy, who was assassinated in 1968, had purchased it for $9,500 in 1964 when he was U.S. attorney general.